fcayci/stm32f1-bare-metal/README.md

 * mathtest - An example project to show how to use functions from the math library
 * dac - A DAC output example.
 Fades PA4.
 * dma - DMA memory to memory transfer example to transfer 256 bytes of data.
+* uart - A UART example to transmit characters through PA10.